Steve, here at

 Steve and Clare, both experienced coaches and coach supervisors, are passionate about the value that comes from supervision.
 In this podcast they chat, swap anecdotes and challenge each other as they share their experiences, knowledge, wisdom and insight exploring what supervision is, what it isn’t, what it’s like, how you might show up, what you might bring and how to get the most out of supervision.

 Join us.
-Listen here, or subscribe with your favourite podcast provider.
+Listen here, or subscribe free with your favourite podcast provider.

 Subscribe on Apple Podcasts here Subscribe on Google Podcasts here